ian-r-rose/ian-r-rose.github.io/content/2015-09-22-buckingham-pi-rank-nullity.md

 * Linear algebra and matrix equations are an extremely well-developed and well-understood branch of mathematics, with a rich set of tools and very elegant theory.
-If your problem is a linear algebra problem, you can use all that.
+If your problem is a linear algebra problem you can use all that.

 * Computers are quite good at doing linear algebra.
 The only thing better than doing linear algebra is having a computer do it for you [[citation needed]](linear-algebra-and-the-buckingham-pi-theorem.html).

-Equation \eqref{dimension_matrix} is fairly abstract, but it still represents the same basic idea that we dealt with in the previous post: we need to combine the parameters (in a recipe defined by the $\alpha$'s) in such a way to get the right dimensions (defined by the $\beta$'s).
+Equation \eqref{dimension_matrix} is fairly abstract, but it represents the same basic idea that we dealt with in the previous post: we need to combine the parameters (in a recipe defined by the $\alpha$'s) in such a way to get the right dimensions (defined by the $\beta$'s).